ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

   the heavy hitters problem in a privacy preserving manner.

 VDAFs rely on secret sharing to protect the privacy of the measurements.
-Rather than sending its input in the clear, each client shards its measurements into a sequence of "input shares" and sends an input share to each of the Aggregators.
+Rather than sending its input in the clear, each Client shards its measurements into a pair of "input shares" and sends an input share to each of the Aggregators.
 This provides two important properties:

-* Given only a subset of the input shares, it is impossible to deduce the plaintext measurement from which they were generated.
+* Given only one of the input shares, it is impossible to deduce the plaintext measurement from which it was generated.

 * It allows the Aggregators to compute the aggregation function by first aggregating up their input shares locally into "aggregate shares", then